 The restated financial information presented in this presentation as of and for the year ended December 31, 2017 has been derived from the audited special purpose financial statements as of and for the year ended December 31, 2018.
 We have included the December 31, 2017 non-restated, audited annual financial statements in the F-pages to this presentation and included a reconciliation of the restatement from our 2018 annual audited special purpose financial statements in the "Summary Financial and Other Operating Information" but this financial information has not been presented in the "Management's Discussion of Financial Condition and Results of Operations."
-See "-Restatement of the 2017 Year-End Financial Information" below.
+See "- Restatement of the 2017 Year-End Financial Information" below.

-Our financial information for the twelve months ended September 30, 2019 has been derived by adding the results of operations for the nine months ended September 30, 2019 to the results of operations for the year ended December 31, 2018 and then subtracting the results of operations for the nine months ended September 30, 2018.
-The financial information for the twelve months ended September 30, 2019 includes the final three months of the year ended December 31, 2018, wherein IFRS 16 was not yet adopted by us.
+Our financial information for the twelve months ended September 30, 2019 has been derived by adding the results of operations for the nine months ended September 30, 2019 to the results of operations for the year ended December 31, 2018 and then subtracting the results of operations for the nine months ended September 30, 2019 includes the final three months of the year ended December 31, 2018, wherein IFRS 16 was not yet adopted by us.
 For purposes of presenting the financial information for the twelve months ended September 30, 2019, we applied IFRS 16 on a consistent basis to the last three months of the year ended December 31, 2018, which required an adjustment to be made to the historical financial information for the three months ended December 31, 2018.
-The financial information for the twelve months ended September 30, 2019 has been prepared for illustrative purposes only and is not necessarily representative of our results of operations for any future period or our financial condition at any future date and is not prepared in the ordinary course of our financial reporting.
-The historical audited financial statements for the year ended December 31, 2016.
+The financial information for the three months ended December 31, 2018.
+The financial information for the three months ended December 31, 2018.
+The financial information for the three months ended December 31, 2018.
+The financial information for the three months ended December 31, 2018.
+The financial information for the three months ended December 31, 2018.
+The financial information for the three months ended December 31, 2018.
+The financial information for the twelve months ended December 31, 2018.
+The financial information for the twelve months ended December 31, 2018.
+The financial information for the twelve months ended December 31, 2018.
+The financial information for the twelve months ended December 31, 2018.
+The financial information for the twelve months ended December 31, 2019, and is not necessarily representative of our results of operations for any future period or our financial condition at any future date and is not prepared in the ordinary course of our financial reporting.
+The historical audited financial statements for the year ended December 31, 2017 are comparable with the historical audited financial statements for the year ended December 31, 2016.